learn-co-curriculum/phase-0-the-dom-dev-tools/README.md

 do in DevTools with JavaScript **is** DOM programming.
 The next lessons are going to give you `methods` for selecting elements and changing them, but you just changed the DOM.
 High fives are in order.

+<p class='util--hide'>View <a href='https://learn.co/lessons/fewpjs-changing-the-dom-with-dev-tools-and-javascript'>Changing the DOM with DevTools and JavaScript</a> on Learn.co and start learning to code for free.</p>